-Please note: The information on this page and the following page is a summary of the auction procedure.
+Please note: The information on this page and the following sales page is a summary of the auction procedure.
 Be sure you have read this page and the fine print on the next page before proceeding.
 We recommend that you seek advice from a professional about the full procedure of auctions and sales before placing a bid.

 One of the functions of the Cape May County Sheriff's Office is to conduct the sale of real property after foreclosure proceedings have been completed.
 The following information will be beneficial to those who would like to bid on properties but are unfamiliar with the conditions and manner of sale.